FY14 Priority Initiatives

 Human Resources Compensation Strategy

-In the second year of this planned three-year project, Human Resources continues to lead an effort that will enhance the understanding and efficiency of the University's system for assigning compensation levels to the range of job positions at the institution (i.e., Princeton's job grading process).
+In the second year of this planned four-year project, Human Resources leads an effort that will enhance the University's system for assigning compensation levels to the range of job positions at the institution (i.e., Princeton's job grading process).
 Human Resources also continues to review every position on campus for grade and title consistency, as well as internal and external salary equity.
 Approximately 30% of the positions were reviewed in fiscal year 2013 and another 25% will be completed in fiscal year 2014.
 The remaining 45% will be reviewed in fiscal years 2015 and 2016.

 Princeton Prime is a comprehensive muli-year effort that will continue through fiscal year 2014 to upgrade financial systems to provide departments with improved tracking and management of budgets and financial processes.
 This effort is expected to yield greater efficiency, improved compliance with approved business practices, and cost savings.
 Additionally, the implementation of the University's new chart of accounts, which provides the infrastructure for all institutional budgeting and transactions, will continue to be a primary focus.
 Campus engagements for testing and training are expected to begin in the fall of 2013.
 The official "go live" date for Princeton Prime is scheduled for July 1, 2014.

 Review Departmental Fees and Charges